MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Introduction

 Through extensive experiments, our method demonstrates promising outcomes in various aspects. \textbf{First}, it reduces the model size without compromising the performance compared with coarse-grained methods. \textbf{Second}, it enhances the model performance while maintaining a similar model size compared with existing fine-grained methods. \textbf{Third}, it saves memory during the search process without diminishing the quality of the search.

-The main contributions of this work can be summarized as follows: \begin{enumerate} \item To the best of our knowledge, we conduct the first in-depth study on balancing the unit numbers at different granularity levels in NAS to trade off between model effectiveness and model efficiency. \item We propose an effective memory reduction strategy that can be applied to the expanded DARTS search spaces without compromising the search quality. \item We demonstrate the superiority of MGAS through extensive experiments on CIFAR-10, CIFAR-100 and ImageNet.
-Compared with baseline methods, MGAS achieves a better trade-off between model performance and model size. \end{enumerate}
+The main contributions of this work can be summarized as follows: \begin{enumerate} \item To the best of our knowledge, we conduct the first in-depth study on adaptively adjusting the retention ratio at different granularity levels in NAS to trade off between model effectiveness and model efficiency. \item We propose an effective memory reduction strategy that can be applied to the expanded DARTS search spaces without compromising the search quality. \item We demonstrate the superiority of MG-DARTS through extensive experiments on CIFAR-10, CIFAR-100 and ImageNet.
+Compared with baseline methods, MG-DARTS achieves a better trade-off between model performance and model size. \end{enumerate}